Aiven-Open/jdbc-connector-for-apache-kafka/docs/source/index.rst

     //Select all
     INSERT INTO table1 SELECT * FROM topic1

-.. tip:: Check you mappings to ensure the target columns exist.
+.. tip:: Check your mappings to ensure the target columns exist.

 .. warning::